skym97/Portfolio/docs/UW_PTW/uw_ptw.md

 # Professional Technical Writing at the University of Washington's Professional Continuning Education Program

-Through my time in this program, I partcipated in multiple different projects.
+Throughout my time in this program, I partcipated in multiple different projects.
 The scope of each project varied from projet to project.

 -------------------------